Cart0

 • 6 candlenuts

-• 1 two-inch piece fresh galangal, sliced
+• 2-inch piece fresh galangal, sliced

 • 1 teaspoon turmeric powder